Here Are 10 Key Benefits of Business Intelligence Software

-BI software tools may also help give companies an advantage over their competitors by analyzing market trends, shining a light on new opportunities, and developing new strategies.
+BI software tools, such as Tableau, may also help give companies an advantage over their competitors by analyzing market trends, shining a light on new opportunities, and developing new strategies.
 These tools may also help organizations understand their customer and client needs and help optimize their services, from business-to-business (B2B) to business-to-consumer (B2C).
 Companies may also use these tools internally to monitor employee productivity in real time.

 How Does Business Intelligence Work?

 But how does business intelligence really work?
-Most companies are in the preliminary phase of business intelligence and only key individuals have access to basic analytics and historical reports.
-They have a lot of data stored in different places, but they aren’t able to keep track of this information or unify these different data sources.
+Most companies have data stored in different places, but they aren’t able to keep track of this information or unify these different data sources.
 BI tools can deliver fast and accurate information to decision makers using a variety of data sources without assistance from an IT department to run complex reports.
 These data sources could be from marketing or sales analytics, operations performance, from a customer relationship management software system (e.g. Salesforce), or supply chain data.
 Typically, BI software can pool all of these sources together to provide historical, current, and predictive views to help with business planning.

 Business Intelligence VS Business Analytics